What Is Polysubstance Abuse?

 The same principles regarding enhanced effects and overdose apply to these combinations.

-A Growing Issue: What are the Harmful Consequences of Combining Alcohol and Adderall?
+What Are the Harmful Consequences of Combining Alcohol and Adderall?

 There have been many research studies proving that there are harmful consequences and risks associated with abusing alcohol and Adderall together.